 Princeville itself is basically the Poipu of the North Shore; beautiful, but covered in resorts and high-end everything.
 However, this is where you will find the most available options for accommodation and establish a good base for exploring the rest of the coast.

 Ok, nothing is ever going to beat the Na Pali Coast for the title of “best Kauai photography location”.
 But, Queen’s Bath is probably our silver medal choice.
 The raw, rugged terrain and powerful tides that thrash the shores of the Queen’s Bath coastline make for some incredible seascape photography.
-If you are able to get a good sunset, this place really shines!
+If you are able to get a good sunset, this is one of the best places to watch the sunset in Kauai!

 While there is officially a “Queen’s Bath”, which is a large tidal pool that collects water, for the sake of this photography guide we will be referring to the entire surrounding stretch of coastline as being part of Queen’s Bath.